Do cheap vinyl players ruin records?

 Maintaining Your Vinyl Player to Protect Records

 Proper care extends player life and saves records.
-Use simple routines.
+Use simple routines that take minutes.

 Clean the stylus with a $10 brush.
-Removes dust.
+This removes dust.
 Takes 1 minute weekly.

 Use a carbon-fiber brush on records before playing.
 Costs $15.
 Prevents groove buildup.